sayanee/archives/_posts/2007-10-19-where-did-the-word-okay-came-from.md

 published: true
 meta: {}
 ---
-it wasn't until 1800s that <a href="http://en.wikipedia.org/wiki/Okay">okay</a> came about... from different variations of stories.
+it wasn't until 1800s that [okay](http://en.wikipedia.org/wiki/Okay) came about... from different variations of stories.
 Interesting :P